 There are 35 Business Class seats on the B787-8, which I recently flew on, and they are spread over 2 cabins with a galley in between them.
 The bulk of the seats (21 in total) are located in the largest cabin behind the cockpit, while a smaller cabin in front of World Traveller Plus contains the remaining 14 seats.
 The two Business Class cabins offer a sophisticated and contemporary atmosphere, giving a reassuring sense of well-being and comfort.
 However, they don’t come close to the intimate and private ambiance of the Business Class cabin on the BA Boeing 747 Jumbo upper deck.

 My favorite thing about flying Club World has got to be the seat.
 Spacious, comfortable with acres of legroom, a memory foam headrest, and most importantly, the chair converts into a 183cm (6ft) fully flatbed.
 This is billed as an environment for sleeping, relaxing, and working, and as such, you are given a quilted blanket.
 A power supply is available for laptops and other electronic devices, as well as a USB socket.
-A laptop-sized storage tray is available by your feet which is useful to keep your personal belongings at hand, as there is no seat pocket immediately in front of you as per the traditional setup.
+A laptop-sized storage tray is available by your feet, which is useful for keeping your personal belongings at hand, as there is no seat pocket immediately in front of you as per the traditional setup.
 Privacy screens can be raised between the seats as soon as you are airborne, which limits the slightly awkward view you have looking directly at each other!
 You are also supplied with a luxury amenity kit that includes Elemis skincare products and various travel accessories.

 Although the seats themselves do not match up to the likes of Emirates and Qatar, the cabin looks classier and less glitzy than Emirates in particular (take a look at my review of First on the Emirates A380, and you will see what I mean!).
 I prefer the more conservative look of the cabins on British Airways.